 Figure Legends

 Figure 1 Different mechanisms of liver impairment due to severe acute respiratory syndrome coronavirus 2 infection.
-1: Direct effect of the virus on the liver cells; 2: Drug-Induced Injury; 3: General response of the immune system; 4: Systemic inflammation and tissue hypoxia.
+1: Direct effect of the virus on the liver cells; 2: Drug-induced injury; 3: General response of the immune system; 4: Systemic inflammation and tissue hypoxia.
 The figure was created with BioRender (https://biorender.com).

-Table 1 Summarization of the relationship between the pathophysiologic mechanism of a virus and its possible clinical impact in the context of liver damage caused by severe acute respiratory syndrome coronavirus 2
+Table 1 Summary of the relationship between the pathophysiologic mechanism of a virus and its possible clinical impact in the context of liver damage caused by severe acute respiratory syndrome coronavirus 2